OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ### Common variable templates

-Common variable templates are still edited in the Library but expanding panels let's you see what variable set it belongs to.
+Common variable templates are still edited in the Library but expanding panels lets you see what variable set it belongs to.

 ![Octopus variable editor - common variable templates](common-variable-templates.png "width=500")